A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 If you’re under the assumption that all onsens are clear in colour, get ready to have your mind blown.

-The colour changes depending on the elements and comes in various colours, giving you different features and benefits when done soaking.
+The colour changes depending on the elements and comes in various shades, each offering different features and benefits when soaked.

 1. Milky White